lyoganathan/Housing_Prices_GTA/README.md

 ### info_from_col.py

 Uses regex to parse out more useful information from columns.
+However, not all houses get a house number.
+For example, Lot 92 wouldn't get one.

 ## Visualizations